diagrams/diagrams-pgf/README.md

-_diagrams-pfg_ is a [PGF] backend for [diagrams].
+_diagrams-pgf_ is a [PGF] backend for [diagrams].
 Diagrams is a powerful, flexible, declarative domain-specific language for creating vector graphics, using the [Haskell programming language][haskell].

 [PGF]:http://sourceforge.net/projects/pgf/
 [diagrams]: http://projects.haskell.org/diagrams/